Once Upon a Time in China II: Plot

 Lu disguises himself as Leung and follows Wong out of the consulate, while Leung pretends to be Lu to distract Nap-lan.
 Wong and Lu are then forced to travel to the White Lotus Sect's base to confront Priest Gao, the cult's leader.
 After fighting with the cult members and engaging Gao in a one-on-one fight, Wong defeats Gao and accidentally kills him by causing him to be impaled on the point of a statue's finger, revealing that he was wearing body armour.
 Wong, Leung and Lu then proceed to retrieve a book, which contains the names of the revolutionaries, from a secret location.
 However, they encounter Nap-lan and his soldiers, and Lu is fatally shot.
 While Wong fights with Nap-lan to buy time, Lu and Leung burn the book to prevent it from falling into the Qing government's hands.
 Before succumbing to his wounds, Lu stops Leung from burning the cloth used to wrap the book and tells him to meet Sun Wen at the pier and pass him the cloth.

 Wong and Leung try to escape but they are cornered by Nap-lan.
 Wong and Nap-lan fight using a bamboo staff and a "cloth staff" (a twisted, long piece of cloth) respectively.
 During the fight, Nap-lan manages to wrap the cloth around Wong's neck and tries to strangle him, but Wong manages to free himself and slit Nap-lan's throat with a sharp splinter from his broken bamboo staff.
 As dawn approaches, Wong and Leung make it to the pier, where they throw the cloth to Sun Wen, who opens it up to reveal Lu's design of the Blue Sky with a White Sun flag.

+Theme song

+The iconic theme song, "A Man Should Better Himself" (男兒當自強), was performed in Cantonese by George Lam at the beginning of the film, and by Jackie Chan in the end credits.
+Chan also sang the Mandarin version.